Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Husky rides

-Husky rides are another thrilling activity that is usually enjoyed by the non-skiers in the group.
+Husky rides are another thrilling activity for the group's non-skiers.
 Strapped behind a pack of chomping huskies, the musher hangs on through the trails and forests of the route.

 Paraglider in front of a mountain